Insights from Dr. Kathie Amidei

 Facts Only

-* Integrated family catechesis is a model that brings parents and children together in faith growth.
+Integrated family catechesis brings parents and children together for faith formation.

-* A recommended session structure includes: 20-30 minutes for large group gathering, 30 minutes for family-based catechesis, and about 50 minutes for age-specific sessions.
+Proposed session structure includes a 20-30 minute large group gathering, 30 minutes of family-based learning, and 50 minutes of age-specific sessions.

 Executive Summary